Do you ever feel doomed to being just like your parents, even though you’re trying hard to do better?

 When I talk to parents about moving away from punishments and embracing positive parenting, they are often baffled.
 They envision wild children who dart out into the road, spoiled whiners who throw a tantrum every time they don’t get their way, and endless pleading to get kids to simply make their beds or brush their teeth.

-The most common parenting styles today show up as polar opposites: the strict drill sergeant who dictates her child’s every move or the martyr who caters to her child’s every need and whim.
+Because, the most common parenting styles today show up as polar opposites: the strict drill sergeant who dictates her child’s every move or the martyr who caters to her child’s every need and whim.
+So if it isn’t one, they assume it must be the other.

 Parents win with this style, too; kids are more cooperative, more independent, and show more initiative and self-discipline.
 In short, they become kids who want to behave.